reactjs/react.dev/beta/src/content/apis/react/useMemo.md

 In this example, the `filterTodos` implementation is **artificially slowed down** so that you can see what happens when some JavaScript function you're calling during rendering is genuinely slow.
 Try switching the tabs and toggling the theme.

-When you switch the tabs, `filterTodos` gets called.
-That's expected because the `tab` has changed.
-(It also gets called twice in development, but you should ignore this.
-React calls your components twice during development to help [find impure code.](/learn/keeping-components-pure))
+Switching the tabs feels slow because it forces the slowed down `filterTodos` to re-execute.
+That's expected because the `tab` has changed, and so the entire calculation *needs* to re-run.
+(If you're curious why it runs twice, it's explained [here.](#my-calculation-runs-twice-on-every-re-render))

-Notice that when you switch the theme toggle, `filterTodos` *does not* get called.
-This is because both `todos` and `tab` (which you pass as dependencies to `useMemo`) are the same as they were during the last render.
-This is what `useMemo` enables.
+Next, try toggling the theme. **Thanks to `useMemo`, it's fast despite the artificial slowdown!** The slow `filterTodos` call was skipped because both `todos` and `tab` (which you pass as dependencies to `useMemo`) haven't changed since the last render.

 <Sandpack>